 The Group subsequently measures all equity investments at fair value through profit or loss, except where the Group's management has elected, at initial recognition, to irrevocably designate an equity investment at fair value through other comprehensive income.
 These financial assets are presented within investment securities held to collect and sell.
 The Group's policy is to designate equity investments as FVOCI when those investments are held for purposes other than to generate investment returns.
 When this election is used, fair value gains and losses are recognised in OCI and are not subsequently reclassified to profit or loss, including on disposal.
-Dividends, when representing a return on such investments, continue to be recognised in profit or loss as other income when the Group's right to receive payments is established.
+Dividends from such investments continue to be recognised in profit or loss as other income when the Group's right to receive payments is established.

-Gain and losses on equity investments classified as FVPL are included in the consolidated income statement.
+Gains and losses on equity investments classified as FVPL are included in the consolidated income statement.